We’re so excited! Less than one week to go before our Certificate Students join us here at the Exeter office for Core Week 2018!

 Getting your core skills in place as soon as possible is really important.
 We have a few courses that we think are essential – that’s why they make up a good proportion of the Certificate Course Core Week.

 Getting to grips with Phase 1 habitat surveys will set you up for Preliminary Ecological Appraisals (PEAs).
 These surveys are the foundation block of all ecological work on a site.
 They help you collect the baseline data, from which you build up your Phase 2 surveys.
-Check out our Phase 1/ PEA courses running from our Guildford office this month:

 Following this our Surveying for Protected Species course will give you a good overview of the Phase 2 surveys.
 From bats to badgers, dormice to newts, over two days you will get an introduction to the surveys and the wildlife law which supports them.